sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-intro2-login-profilesettings/data-warehouse-cloud-intro2-login-profilesettings.md

 tags: [ tutorial>beginner, software-product>sap-data-warehouse-cloud]
 primary_tag: software-product>sap-data-warehouse-cloud
 ---
-# Manage Profile Settings in SAP Data Warehouse Cloud
+# Manage Profile Settings in SAP Datasphere
 <!-- description --> View and change your profile settings.

 ## Prerequisites
- - You have [signed up for a free tier tenant](data-warehouse-cloud-1-begin-trial) or are an existing SAP Data Warehouse Cloud customer.
+ - You have [signed up for a SAP Datasphere free tier tenant](data-warehouse-cloud-1-begin-trial) or are an existing SAP Datasphere customer.

 ## You will learn
 - How to view your profile settings